 There's nothing quite like the Matterhorn, Zermatt's iconic peak, overlooking a wonderfully buzzing, authentic village, and surrounded by rip-roaring high-altitude skiing with links across the Italian border, too.

 Known as the Pearl of the Dolomites, Madonna di Campiglio, is one of Italy's premier ski resorts.
-Lesser known to British skiers, the village is exclusive yet unpretentious and sits at an altitude of 1550 meters.
+Lesser known to British skiers, the village is exclusive yet unpretentious and sits at an altitude of 1550 metres.

 The quieter resort of Courchevel Moriond (1650) offers some of the best skiing in the whole of the Trois Vallées.
 It is fast establishing itself as a resort in its own right, with a much more mountain village feel.